 I recommend reading this article on having your VA disability claim denied to have a better understanding of your options and the appeals process.

 Bottom line: A VA disability rating is not always a static rating that will remain unchanged over the course of your lifetime.
 Your rating may remain unchanged, but it could also increase or decrease, depending on circumstances.

-Where to Get Help If You Receive a VA Reexamination Notice
+Where to Get Help if You Receive a VA Reexamination Notice

-Note: I have received many inquiries relating to specific disability ratings and medical conditions.
+Author’s Note: I have received many inquiries relating to specific disability ratings and medical conditions.
 I am not medically trained and I am not authorized to speak on behalf of the VA.
 So I’m not comfortable commenting on specific medical conditions or situations.
 Please do not leave personal medical information in the comments section of this site, and please don’t send it via email.